6 Safety Tips Every New Engineer Should Know

 PPE (Personal Protective Equipment)

 In this job, engineers will be exposed to a variety of manufacturing processes and machines.
-When working on-site at a customer’s facility, at the bare minimum you should always have safety glasses on and wear comfortable, closed-toe shoes.
-Some customers may have different safety requirements, which you should check before going on site.
+When working on-site at a customer’s facility, at the bare minimum one should always have ANSI Z87.1 certified safety glasses on and wear comfortable, closed-toe shoes.
+Some customers may have different safety requirements, which one should check before going on site.
 Other PPE to consider having available includes but is not limited to, steel-toed boots, safety gloves, hard hat, and reflective vests.
-Some PPE may be available through your employer or customer depending on workplace safety specifications.
+Some facilities may require special PPE suitable for the particular hazards in those facilities.
+Some facilities may have specific foot protection requirements.
+While nearly all facilities will require closed-toe shoes, some may require ASTM compliant steel toed boots.
+Other facilities may require that the steel toed boots include metatarsal protection.
+These kinds of boots are good at protecting one from having an errant bead of weld slag burn through the laces to the foot during hot work or preventing the top of the foot from being broken from a large falling object.

 Clothing